AdobeDocs/commerce-extensibility/src/pages/webhooks/responses.md

 ## Responses

 The endpoint is expected to return a `200` response and a JSON object or array of objects that indicates the result of the operation.
-The object can contain the list of fields based on the operation (`op`) which should be performed.
+Each operation object can contain the list of fields based on the operation (`op`) which should be performed.

 At the moment Adobe Commerce webhooks support 5 different operations: